evil1dwk/TrayWeatherApp/README.md

 ## 🛠️ Build Script: `build.py`

-Automates the full build and packaging process.
+Automates the entire build and packaging process.

 Run this from the project root:
 ```bash